-Unlike other pet photography, horses require a different approach when photographed.
+Unlike other pet photography, horses require quite a different approach when photographed.

-1. Be Comfortable With Horses
+15. Horse Photography: Becoming Comfortable With Horses

 Animals pick up on your emotions, especially intuitive creatures as horses.
-Your response to them will directly affect their response to you.
+Your response to them will affect their response to you.

-3. Choose Equipment to Compliment Proportions
+13. Choose Equipment to Compliment Proportions

 Standard lenses have an angle of view of around 50 to 55 degrees diagonally.